-Recognizing the need to “engage the customer through the lens of their culture and language,” and Atena partnered with Voiance’s organization for Phone Interpretation services that enables them to offer Multilingual call centre services.
-Aetna’s multilingual call centres are staffed by bilingual customer service agents that include Chinese call centre agents, and Spanish call centre agents, apart from English call centre agents.
+Recognizing the need to “engage the customer through the lens of their culture and language,” and Atena partnered with Voiance’s organization for Phone Interpretation services that enables them to offer Multilingual call center services.
+Aetna’s multilingual call centres are staffed by bilingual customer service agents that include Chinese call center agents, and Spanish call center agents, apart from English call center agents.
 They offer Multilingual customer support in 150 other languages with the help of interpreters.
-These Multilingual call centre agents respond to customers’ questions about benefits etc. in their preferred language.
-Aetna received ICMI award for providing best Multilingual Call Centre Services for its customers.
+These Multilingual call center agents respond to customers’ questions about benefits etc. in their preferred language.
+Aetna received ICMI award for providing best Multilingual Call Center Services for its customers.

 Global by design and not by the scale

 Any good Multilingual call center worth it’s salt would know the importance of cultural factors that influence language heavily.
 Any good French customer will inevitably feel more comfortable talking to a native French call centre agent instead of getting lost in automated translation or trying to communicate and explain themselves in English.
 Aetna’s growth and demand are driven by their attention to not only language preferences among their customers but also the fact that there are cultural nuances to language.
 They did extensive research to learn about their ethnically and culturally diverse customers’ needs and tailor their products and services accordingly such as targeted disease prevention and management programs.
 They also have onboard bilingual Spanish nurses apart from their Spanish call centre, who consult and support customers on chronic conditions.
 Since they are native Spanish, they are better able to build a rapport with customers and help address the issue of racial and ethnic disparities in health care.
 Aetna also focuses on culturally relevant advertising in Spanish and Mandarin Chinese.